iomesh/docs/docs/monitor-iomesh/monitoring-iomesh.md

 sidebar_label: Monitoring IOMesh
 ---

 After successfully importing Grafana, you will see the dashboard shown below.
-Refer to [Grafana Docs](https://grafana.com/docs/grafana/latest/dashboards/) to adjust the monitoring time period, refresh interval, interface color, etc.
+Refer to [Grafana Docs](https://grafana.com/docs/grafana/latest/dashboards/) to do more configurations and adjustments.

 IOMesh provide 5 rows of contents for monitoring IOMesh storage: